cod-services/cod/README.markdown

 [![Bitdeli Badge](https://d2weczhvl823v0.buttfront.net/lyska/cod/trend.png)](https://bitdeli.com/free "Bitdeli Badge") [![Ohloh badge](https://www.ohloh.net/p/cod-services/widgets/project_thin_badge.gif)](https://www.ohloh.net/p/cod-services "Ohloh Badge")

 Installation directions are in `doc/INSTALL.markdown`.
 Directions for setting up Atheme integration are in `doc/funserv.markdown`.
-If you have any questions, please ask in `#cod` on `irc.yolo-swag.com`.
+IRCd-specific directions are in `doc/IRCD.markdown`.
+This project is under the terms of the zlib license, a copy of this license is included at `doc/LICENSE.markdown`.
+Some files in this project are **not** under the terms of this license and are licensed per file as appropriate.

 ### Features:
  - Asynchronous socket handling